europace/baufismart-antraege-api/README.md

 ```

 ### Set state and send message
+As loan provider, you can set a state with message for an approval to inform the advisor about your descision.

 If you set a state for an approval the adivsor will be automatically informed by your descision and message.
 You can use it, to send advisor a message if you choose the right state and use the property `kommentar`.

 Requirement: